|||

 The Ruby 1.8.7 version has been at the End of Life for months, which means that the Ruby Core team will no longer issue bug or security fixes for the language.
 However, developers are still using it actively in production.
 Ruby 1.9.2 is currently unmaintained, though this status has not been formally announced.

 While security patches were not made available for Ruby 1.8.7 and 1.9.2, Ruby engineer Terence Lee discovered that he could cleanly apply the security fix to both versions.
-The source for these are available on Heroku's fork of Ruby: 1.8.7p375 and 1.9.2p321.
 He then built, tested, and released these versions on Heroku’s Cedar stack.
 Terence recently got commit access to Ruby core and is currently working on pushing the changes upstream even though the two versions are technically unmaintained.

 Terence’s actions give you a longer runway but developers using Ruby 1.8.7 or 1.9.2 must upgrade as soon as possible.
 Heroku recommends upgrading to Ruby 2.0.0 or at very minimum 1.9.3.
 Matz has stated that support for 1.9.3 will likely be dropped within a year.
 Heroku’s Bamboo stack runs Ruby Enterprise Edition which has been at end of life since early 2012 and was not patched.
 Bamboo users should upgrade to the Cedar stack to stay secure.